Philip José Farmer: Early career

+Later years

 Farmer had both critical champions and detractors.
 Leslie Fiedler proclaimed him "the greatest science fiction writer ever" and lauded his approach to storytelling as a "gargantuan lust to swallow down the whole cosmos, past, present and to come, and to spew it out again."
 Isaac Asimov praised Farmer as an "excellent science fiction writer; in fact, a far more skillful writer than I am...."
-But Christopher Lehmann-Haupt dismissed him in The New York Times in 1972 as "a humdrum toiler in the fields of science fiction."
+But Christopher Lehmann-Haupt, a reviewer opposed to "that sci-fi crap," dismissed him in The New York Times in 1972 as "a humdrum toiler in the fields of science fiction."

 In 2001 Farmer won the World Fantasy Award for Life Achievement and the Science Fiction Writers of America made him its 19th SFWA Grand Master in the same year.

-Farmer died on February 25, 2009.
-He was survived by his wife Bette, two children, five grandchildren, and six great-grandchildren.
+Farmer's output slowed, but he continued to be active, publishing one novel and co-authoring three others (as well as producing about 20 short stories) in his last decade.
+He died on February 25, 2009.

 Novel sequences

 Riverworld series

 The Riverworld series follows the adventures of such diverse characters as Richard Francis Burton, Hermann Göring, and Samuel Clemens through a bizarre afterlife in which every human ever to have lived is simultaneously resurrected along a single river valley that stretches over an entire planet.
 The series consists of To Your Scattered Bodies Go (1971), The Fabulous Riverboat (1971), The Dark Design (1977), The Magic Labyrinth (1980) and Gods of Riverworld (1983).
 Although Riverworld and Other Stories (1979) is not part of the series as such, it does include the second-published Riverworld story, which is free-standing rather than integrated into one of the novels.

 The first two Riverworld books were originally published as novellas, "The Day of the Great Shout" and "The Suicide Express," and as a two-part serial, "The Felled Star," in the science fiction magazines Worlds of Tomorrow and If between 1965 and 1967.
 The separate novelette "Riverworld" ran in Worlds of Tomorrow in January 1966.
 A final pair of linked novelettes appeared in the 1990s: "Crossing the Dark River" (in Tales of Riverworld, 1992) and "Up the Bright River" (in Quest to Riverworld, 1993).
 Farmer introduced himself into the series as Peter Jairus Frigate (PJF).

 The Riverworld series originated in a novel, Owe for the Flesh, written in one month in 1952 as a contest entry.
 It won the contest, but the book was left unpublished and orphaned when the prize money was misappropriated, and Farmer nearly gave up writing altogether.
 The original manuscript of the novel was lost, but years later Farmer reworked the material into the Riverworld magazine stories mentioned above.
 Eventually, a copy of a revised version of the original novel surfaced in a box in a garage and was published as River of Eternity by Phantasia Press in 1983.
 Farmer's introduction to this edition gives the details of how it all happened.